-2020 has been a weird year as we have all been stuck in the COVID-19 pandemic.
+2020 was a weird year as we were (and still are) stuck in the COVID-19 pandemic.
 With a bunch of lockdown restrictions (that are, frankly, hard to keep track of!) many including myself have turned to doing all our cardio in our home gyms instead of out and about.

 One of the coolest ways to get a varied cardio workout at home is by using an air bike.
 Intervals, steady state, upper body or lower body – a fan bike has you covered.